Forest Schools

 Researchers have noted the predictable rhythms of nature help learners with autism (Moore, 2001).
 Natural environments can reduce anxiety for learners with autism (Sobel, 1993).
 Outdoor activities, like den building, offer clear goals, needing fewer verbal instructions (Dyment & Bell, 2008).
 Reduced classroom noise and lighting benefit learners (Mostafa, 2008).

 Waite (2011) says Forest School helps learners with emotional and behavioural issues through natural movement.
-Learners release energy via activities like digging and log carrying.
-Physical tasks reduce problems; real achievements build self-esteem (O’Brien, 2009).
+Learners can release energy through tasks such as digging and carrying logs.
+Physical tasks can reduce problems, while real achievements build self-esteem (O’Brien, 2009).

-Woodland calms learners.
-Watching insects helps learners regulate emotions; classroom intervention isn't always needed.
+Woodland can calm learners.
+Watching insects can help them manage their emotions without a classroom intervention.
 This self-regulation supports long-term coping (McMillan, 2017).
 It works better than formal behaviour plans.

 Beginning Forest School provision requires careful planning but need not be overwhelming.
 Start by identifying a suitable site within walking distance of your school.
 This could be local woodland, a park with trees, or even a corner of your school grounds with natural features.
 The key is regular access rather than pristine wilderness.